sellisttg/AVP/readme.md

 ###c.
 Understood what people needed, by including people in the prototype development and design process;
 ###d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools;
 ####Following the USDS Playbook
 We used the playbook published by the USDS.
 We integrated the playbook into our trello boards for checklists/key questions to facilitate team access.  https://trello.com/b/XZ7T6XhN/digital-playbook
+Work in Progress [
 ###e.
 Used GitHub to document code commits;
 We used GitHub to document our code commits.
 An example of the commits can be found here: (https://cloud.githubusercontent.com/assets/23264395/23351069/ae61853a-fc73-11e6-9e9a-630ae6d2407b.png)
 ###f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API;